hynek/doc2dash/docs/submit.md

 For local testing, I'll take advantage of *doc2dash* being a Python project and use a [*tox*](https://tox.wiki/) environment that reuses the dependencies that I use when testing documentation itself.

-!!!
-Note
+> [!NOTE]
-    *tox* is a combination of Make and a virtual environment manager based on the `ini` file format.
+> *tox* is a combination of Make and a virtual environment manager based on the `ini` file format.
-    Its original purpose was testing Python software over multiple Python versions but has grown a lot more powerful.
+> Its original purpose was testing Python software over multiple Python versions but has grown a lot more powerful.
+>

-    The big upsides over a `Makefile` are that it's more portable and has support for Python packaging built-in (which is necessary for building the documentation anyways).
+> The big upsides over a `Makefile` are that it's more portable and has support for Python packaging built-in (which is necessary for building the documentation anyways).

 The environment installs `structlog[docs]` -- meaning: the package with optional `docs` dependencies, plus *doc2dash*.
 Then it runs `commands` in order: